Updated: 4th December 2020

-All vehicles should be parked with their nearside close to and parallel with the nearside kerb.
+All vehicles should be parked with their nearside close to and parallel with the nearside curb.

 VEHICLES WITH A COMBINED WEIGHT OF OVER 7.5 TONNES

-You’re unlikely to have a business van with a maximum laden weight of over 7.5 tonnes, as this is truck territory, but in case you do, the law says these vehicles must not be parked on a verge, pavement, or any land situated between carriageways, without police permission.
+You’re unlikely to have a business van with a maximum laden weight of over 7.5 tonnes but in case you do, the law says these vehicles must not be parked on a verge, pavement, or any land situated between carriageways, without police permission.
 The only exception to this parking rule is when parking is essential for loading and unloading, but even then the vehicle shouldn’t be left unattended.

 pARKING ON A DRIVEWAY OR IN A GARAGE

-Maybe, local councils are getting tired of receiving complaints about commercial vehicles parked in the gardens and driveways of private houses.
-To counter this, many are now saying ‘this is going against the enjoyment of the property’.
-As such they consider it a material change of use and as thus you will need to apply for permission.
+Some local councils are getting fed up with complaints about commercial vehicles parked in the gardens and driveways of private houses and many are now saying that ‘this is going against the enjoyment of the property’.
+They consider it a material change of use and thus you will need to apply for permission.

 Factors taken into account by local councils include: